RajkumarGara/PicoW-TCP-UART-Bridge/README.md

 It's that easy to setup a remote serial port.
 Each time you plug in a pico, it will be the next pico_N on the list.

 ## Background
-This project enables communication between TCP networks and UART devices through a Raspberry Pi Pico-W. It's designed for IoT applications, providing a bridge for data exchange between network protocols and serial devices.
-This project can be extended using either the [`node-red-bridge`](https://github.com/RajkumarGara/node-red-bridge) or [`homebridge-tcp-smarthome`](https://github.com/RajkumarGara/homebridge-tcp-smarthome).
+It enables communication between TCP networks and UART devices through a Raspberry Pi Pico-W. This project can be extended using either the [`node-red-bridge`](https://github.com/RajkumarGara/node-red-bridge) or [`homebridge-tcp-smarthome`](https://github.com/RajkumarGara/homebridge-tcp-smarthome).

 ## Installation for Development
 * Install nodejs latest version (should be atleast v20.11.1) on Raspberry Pi, following the steps on [install-nodejs](https://github.com/nodejs/help/wiki/Installation#how-to-install-nodejs-via-binary-archive-on-linux).
-* Install `rshell` on Raspberry Pi by running the below command.
+* Install `rshell` on Raspberry Pi.
     ```
     sudo pip3 install rshell --break-system-packages
     ```